 Connect to the present and increase the number and quality of relational opportunities but, as important, reconstruct your past connections, lay out your disconnects, and clarify your personal journey to the present.

 We must connect the past to the present to bring healing.
-Now that’s a tradition worth making.
+That’s a tradition worth making.

 The opportunity to make new traditions together is endless.
 Here are some ideas to get you thinking (you can find a list of days here).

 Celebrate the peacemaker of the family on National Middle Child Day.